 Mariposa Taqueria

-website | Bow | 14003 Gilmore Ave | best for: tacos
+website | Edison | 14003 Gilmore Ave | best for: tacos

 This tiny spot in Edison, Washington is serving authentic Mexican-inspired cuisine, most notably of which is awesome tacos on homemade tortillas.
 The indoor dining room is tiny, but they have a cute front garden with some tables.
 You can’t go wrong with any taco really, but I really enjoy their carne asada ones!

-Pro tip: Breadfarm, Slough Foods, and Mariposa are all next to each other on the same street.
-That means you can easily do a food crawl!
-Afterwards, wash it down with a drink at Terramar Brewstillery.
+Breadfarm, Slough Foods, Mariposa, and Tweets are all next to each other on the same street in Edison, WA.
+That means you can easily do a food crawl and pop into cute shops between eats!

 The Oyster Shuckers